Late and long-term effects of treatment for osteosarcoma

-Because of significant advances in treatment, more young people treated for cancer are now living longer lives.
-Doctors have learned that the treatment may affect the health of children and young adults later in life, so watching for health effects as they get older has become more of a concern in recent years.
+More young people with osteosarcoma are now surviving this cancer.
+But the treatment may affect their health later in life, so watching for health effects as they get older has become more of a concern in recent years.

-Just as the treatment of cancer in young people requires a very specialized approach, so does the care and follow-up after treatment.
-The earlier any problems can be recognized, the more likely it is they can be treated effectively.
+Just as the treatment of cancer in young people requires a very specialized approach, so does their care and follow-up after treatment.
+The earlier any problems are recognized, the more likely it is they can be treated effectively.

 Other late effects of cancer treatment can include: